 • Fun to Serve

-• Baking Sheet – Any will do!
-It makes transferring them to and from the refrigerator or freezer easy, and makes a great surface to drip out the excess chocolate.
+• Baking Sheet – It makes transferring them to and from the refrigerator or freezer easy, and makes a great surface to drip out the excess chocolate.

 • Chocolate – I like milk chocolate for these peanut butter hot chocolate bombs, but you can also use white chocolate or dark chocolate.
 Chocolate melting wafers make this project super easy, but chocolate chips will work as well!